paholg/dimensioned-examples/src/vector3d_generic.md

 }
 ```

 And then we implement it.
-Again, we are assuming that our vectors are over some type that does
+Again, we are assuming that our vectors are over some type that does not
-not change over addition; if we weren't making that assumption, this would get a good deal
+change with addition.
+If we weren't making that assumption, this would get a good deal messier.
-messier.

 ```rust
 impl<T, U> Dot<Vector3d<U>> for Vector3d<T>